 As time continued, the game of cricket soon evolved in both structure and play styles.
 Around 1760, bowlers started pitching the ball through the air, instead of rolling it at a low height towards the wicket.
 This would lead to players discarding the hockey stick iteration of the cricket bat, instead opting for a version with more surface area so as to better return the ball, looking much more recognizable in size and shape to the cricket bats used today.
 Later on, formal cricket clubs began to emerge, leading to the creation of more formal systems of cricket rules.
 The first of these was the Hambledon Club started in the 1760s, which became the home of English cricket for some time.
 This continued until 1787 when the Marylebone Cricket Club was established.
 The MCC, which would later go on to have its headquarters at the famous Lord’s cricket ground from 1814, is an iconic institution in the sport.
 In 1788, the club assumed responsibility for the Laws of Cricket.
 Although these would be subject to revision over the years, essentially they formalised the rules for playing the first class or Test cricket.
 In short succession, the MCC also introduced the leg before wicket rule and the three stump wicket as the standard for the game.
 In the next century, bowling underwent a radical revolution, as pitchers began favouring first roundarm and then overarm bowling, both of which caused some consternation amongst cricket traditionalists at the time.
 Cricket continued to blossom throughout the years and became firmly established as the nation’s favourite sport, far more so than football or rugby.

 Cricket began to spring up across the globe in the wake of Great Britain’s imperial expansion.
 The game was exported by British sailors and soon had taken hold in countries like India, Australia, the West Indies and other British colonies.
 Whilst played by the British, to begin with, the sport rapidly took hold amongst native populations wherever it appeared.
 Soon, teams were looking to other countries for competition.
-The first-ever international game of cricket is recorded as taking place in 1844 between Canada and the United States.
+The first-ever international game of cricket is recorded as taking place in 1844 between Canada and the India.
 A group of English players later went on to travel to North America to play, in what was, effectively, the first overseas tour.
 As travel and communication systems around the world developed, so too did cricket: a hugely significant year in the history of cricket was 1882 when a rivalry between English and Australian teams led to the development of the Ashes series and some of the earliest formal forms of Test cricket.
 The rivalry endures to this day in what is historically and currently the most prestigious Test series in the whole of the sport.

 Cricket continued to grow in popularity across the globe, and soon Test cricket began to expand to New Zealand, the West Indies, India, Bangladesh, Zimbabwe, Pakistan and Sri Lanka.
 Some legendary players emerged whose shadows would loom long over the sport’s history, such as Don Bradman, the Australian widely considered to be the finest Test batsman of all time.
 Representatives from different cricketing countries came together to found the Imperial Cricket Conference, which we know today as the International Cricket Conference, the organisation that still governs the vast majority of world cricket.
 Perhaps the biggest innovation to the game in this century was the introduction of limited overs cricket.
 Introduced in 1963 in English county cricket, this form of the game made for much-shorted matches than Test cricket, where the games of four innings could go on for as much as five days.
 The new variant was appealing in that it earned the game more casual fans, and led competitors to play with more pace and gusto than the endurance draining Test format.
 The first limited overs international game took place in 1975, and the ICC pounced on the format, launching the first limited overs Cricket World Cup, a tournament that remains massively popular around the world.
 Most recently, Twenty20 cricket has been the biggest innovation, with matches of twenty overs where the pace of play is extremely hectic.
 We don’t know what’s next for the sport, but if history has shown us one thing, it’s that cricket is a phenomenon that never stops evolving.